rumashie/csNotes/files/sql_notes1.md

 ### INSERT INTO
 To add new records into a table, use the `INSERT INTO` command.
 There are two ways to use it:

-**1. Specify column names and values:**
+1. Specify column names and values:
 ```sql
 INSERT INTO table_name (column1, column3, column6)
 VALUES (value1, value3, value6);
 ```

-**2. Insert values for all columns:** If you are adding values for all columns, you do not need to specify the column names.
+2. Insert values for all columns: If you are adding values for all columns, you do not need to specify the column names.
 But the values must be in the same order as the columns in the table.
 ```sql
 INSERT INTO table_name
 VALUES (value1, value2, value3);
 ```

-#### Copying Data Between Tables
+#### SELECT INTO
-**SELECT INTO (SQL Server only, not PostgreSQL):** Copies data from one table into a new table.
+(SQL Server only, not PostgreSQL): Copies data from one table into a new table.

 ```sql
 SELECT *